Light Therapy: Why, When, and How to Use It

 Seasonal Affective Disorder (SAD)

 SAD is most frequently experienced by children, teens, and younger adults.
 However, the symptoms are not limited to this age group.
 Women are four times more likely to be diagnosed with SAD than men.
-Individuals are more likely to experience SAD if their family has a history of clinical depression or mood disorders.
+Individuals are more likely to experience SAD if their family has a history of clinical depression.
 Additionally, those who live further from the equator or in places where there are more prominent seasonal changes are more susceptible to SAD.

 The majority of individuals who experience SAD experience their depressive symptoms through the fall and winter months.
 Some individuals, however, experience SAD during the spring and summer seasons.
 Light therapy is most effective for those who experience SAD due to decreased light levels in the fall and winter.